Skip to content

 import_token_orm_models()

-Return the bundled token ORM models for explicit and plugin-owned bootstrap.
+Return all bundled token ORM models for explicit and plugin-owned bootstrap.

 Source code in litestar_auth/models/tokens.py

-"""Return the bundled token ORM models for explicit and plugin-owned bootstrap.
+"""Return all bundled token ORM models for explicit and plugin-owned bootstrap.

-This remains the canonical public helper for metadata bootstrap and Alembic-style
+This remains the public helper for metadata bootstrap and Alembic-style

 autogenerate flows. ``LitestarAuth.on_app_init()`` also calls it lazily when bundled